zone-eu/zone-mta-template/README.md

 # zone-mta-template

-Skeleton application for [ZoneMTA](https://github.com/zone-eu/zone-mta) SMTP ervers.
+Skeleton application for [ZoneMTA](https://github.com/zone-eu/zone-mta) based SMTP servers.

 ## What is this?